Ecotrust/madrona-priorities/data_prep.md

 - Conservation Features and Costs must be represented by numeric attribute fields
-- Numeric fields must differentiate between zero (no habitat), a positive number (some measure of habitat) and a negative nuill value (ieg -999 representing no information for that planning unit)
+- Numeric fields must differentiate between zero (no habitat), a positive number (some measure of habitat) and a negative nuill value (eg `-999` representing no information for that planning unit)
 - Data must contain at least one Integer field for the feature ID.
 This must be unique.
 - Data must contain at least one Text field for the planning unit name (cannot be numeric!)
 - Shapefile must be reprojected to Spherical Mercator for compatibility